razor-x/eve-overview/index.md

 #### Who are you?

 I've been playing EVE since 2008 as [Leon Razor].
-I am currently a Core member of [Agony Unleashed].
+I am a former Core member of [Agony Unleashed].

 #### Should I trust you?